 Apart from the annual U.S. Challenge (Open) Cup encounter, Washington soccer's exposure to the outside world was almost entirely limited to Oregon and British Columbia.
 That began to change in the autumn of 1972, with a couple of college coaches enticing visitors from afar.
 Better still, they maximized the opportunity by validating the rising quality of their respective teams.

 Seattle Pacific's Cliff McCrath arrived in 1970 with a Rolodex packed with contacts back east, where he had coached for 11 seasons.
-One of his associates was a 1950 World Cup hero and now the coach of the most dominant collegiate program in the land, St. Louis University.
-Long a city rich in talent and tradition, St. Louis had claimed seven NCAA championships by McCrath rang Keough's number.
+One of his associates was 1950 World Cup hero, Harry Keough, and now the coach of the most dominant collegiate program in the land, St. Louis University.
+Long a city rich in talent and tradition, St. Louis had claimed seven NCAA championships and McCrath rang Keough's number.
 The Billikens were about to embark on their first regular season trip to the West, and McCrath was keen on luring them north in late September.
 So, in addition to stops in Denver and San Francisco, Keough agreed to play two nights only in Seattle, at Washington and Seattle Pacific.

 While McCrath was working the phones, the Huskies' Mike Ryan was dreaming of drawing big crowds into cavernous Husky Stadium to see the best teams in the West each October.
 To that point, Washington had never ventured outside the Northwest but for a disastrous 1968 postseason debut.
 Now, through fundraising, he was offering return games in exchange for four proven California schools– California, Chico State, UCLA and San Jose State–entering a three-day, three-game tournament involving four Washington teams (SPC, Seattle University, Washington and Western Washington).
 These were the first steps in traveling and testing homegrown selections against the best in the region and, in the case of St. Louis, the nation.